Daniel-Aguila/Covid19ML/README.md

 ### Starting to clean the data

 #### Continent feature
 I noticed that all the data that was missing from the continent feature, was because the continent data was being used for 'location' in those rows.
 So I transfered the data that was in 'location' to fill the continent data which solved that issue.
+For example: Some features had 'location' listed as 'Africa', while having the 'continent' feature column with NaN.